Waldegg Castle: Palais Besenval

-A wedding with royal congratulations
+A wedding warmly welcomed by the French Crown

+The arms of alliance of the families de Besenval (quartered shield) and Bieliński.
+The Barony of Brunstatt is represented by the horseshoe.
+The silver doe stands for Riedisheim and the silver mermaid for Didenheim, the two other estates of the family de Besenval in the Alsace.
+Engraving by Ricardo de los Ríos.

 On 18 September 1716, Johann Viktor married Katarzyna Bielińska (1684–1761), daughter of Kazimierz Ludwik Bieliński, a Polish noble, politician and diplomat.
 She was also the sister of Maria Magdalena Bielińska, div.
 Gräfin von Dönhoff, who was the Maîtresse-en-titre of King Augustus II the Strong.
-A marriage warmly welcomed by Philippe II de Bourbon, Duc d'Orléans, who was Régent de France between 1715 and 1723, since Johann Viktor was the French ambassador to Poland at that time.
+A marriage warmly welcomed by Philippe II de Bourbon, Duc d'Orléans, Régent de France between 1715 and 1723, given that Johann Viktor von Besenval was serving as French ambassador to Poland at the time.

 Death in Paris and a funerary monument by Jacques Caffieri

 Johann Viktor von Besenval died on 11 March 1736 in his hôtel particulier on the Rue de Varenne in Paris.
-His funeral took place in the church of Saint-Sulpice, where his grave was also located.
-His funerary monument in the church showed a bust relief of him made by Jacques Caffieri in 1737.
-In the course of the French Revolution, the funerary monument of Johann Viktor, as well as those of other representatives of the Ancien Régime, were destroyed.
-However, an engraving of the funerary monument survives in the Rijksmuseum in Amsterdam.
+His funeral took place in the church of Saint-Sulpice, where he was also buried.
+His funerary monument in the church featured a bust relief made by Jacques Caffieri in 1737.
+During the French Revolution, his monument, along with those of other representatives of the Ancien Régime, was destroyed.
+However, an engraving of the monument survives in the Rijksmuseum in Amsterdam.

 Peter Viktor von Besenval and his heirs

-Le Baron de Besenval dans son salon de compagnie at the Hôtel de Besenval, by Henri-Pierre Danloux (1791).
+Le Baron de Besenval dans salon de compagnie at the Hôtel de Besenval, by Henri-Pierre Danloux (1791).
 This portrait of Peter Viktor von Besenval is now on display in the National Gallery.

 Johann Viktor's son Peter Viktor, Baron von Besenval von Brunstatt, a Swiss military officer in French service, was born at the Waldegg Castle in 1721.
 When his father died in 1736, he inherited the Waldegg Castle.
 However, he lived most of his life in France, where he was known as Pierre Victor, Baron de Besenval de Brunstatt, and where, in 1767, he bought the Hôtel Chanac de Pompaodur and made it his residence in Paris.
 Today the hôtel particulier is known as Hôtel de Besenval.
 It has housed the Embassy of the Swiss Confederation and the residence of the Swiss ambassador to France since 1938.

 Peter Viktor rarely stayed in Switzerland anymore.
 The center of his life was in Paris.
 Due to his absence, he left the use of the Waldegg Castle to his cousin Johann Viktor Peter Joseph von Besenval (1742–1786) and his wife Maria Anna Margrit, née von Roll (1741–1814).
 Although he wasn't often in Switzerland, Peter Viktor did add an orangery, the Pomeranzen-Hause, to the castle in 1780.